 Australia – AORD

-Eight world equity markets were net lower for November, with two net higher.
+Nine world equity markets were net lower for September, with one net higher.

-Russia and Hong Kong lead the way lower, whilst China and South Africa were moderately net higher.
+Russia and Hong Kong lead the way down, whilst Brazil managed a moderate gain.

 Have a good weekend